snac-cooperative/snac_eac_cpf_utils/readme.md

     cat agency_code.log | perl -ne 'if ($_ =~ m/040\$a: (.*)/) { print "$1\n";} ' | sort -fu > agency_unique.txt

 The final step involves looking up the codes from WorldCat's servers.
-The script "worldcat_code.pl" reads the file "agency_unique.txt" and writes a new file "worldcat_code.xml".
+The script "worldcat_code.pl" must have a command line argument file=agency_unique.txt where "agency_unique.txt" is a file with one agency code per line.
+The script worldcat_code.pl reads the data file and writes a new file "worldcat_code.xml".
 It also creates a directory of cached results "./wc_data".
 What worldcat_code.pl does is to make an http request to the WorldCat servers via a web API.
 Results from http requests to the WorldCat web API are cached as files in ./wc_data and therefore if you repeat a run, it will be much, much faster the second time.
 The first run can be quite slow, partly because the script pauses briefly after each request so it does not overload the WorldCat servers.

-    ./worldcat_code.pl > tmp.log
+    ./worldcat_code.pl file=agency_unique.txt > tmp.log

  After the run, you'll have tmp.log, a new directory wc_data, and the results in worldcat_code.xml.